revalgovender/cv/README.md

 - Collaborated with stakeholders, including product owners, UX designers, and QA Engineers to ensure successful project delivery
 - Mentored colleagues in TDD methodologies to drive high-quality code and of client project outcomes.

+### Senior Software Engineer, Vestiaire Collective (E-commerce)

+*Aug 2023 - Jan 2024 (5m), Hybrid*

+- Implemented and optimised microservices in GO, TypeScript and PHP (Symfony)
+- Utilised tools such as Datadog, Kibana, Docker, and Kubernetes for of client monitoring and containerisation.
+- Supported and enhanced a legacy monolithic system
+- Collaborated with cross-functional teams to deliver innovative solutions aligned with business objectives, contributing to streamlined CI/CD pipelines.
+- Demonstrated technical proficiency across various tools, ensuring successful completion of critical projects and enhancing system performance and security.

 ### Software Engineer, RMP Enterprise (Job board)